chill0121/Kaggle_Projects/README.md

 # Kaggle Project Repository

 Repository to house any casual tinkering in Kaggle competitions.
 Used mainly to lightly explore different data techniques.

+See the list below for a short summary of each mini-project.

 ## NLP_Disaster_Tweets